-Each “branch” of the tree represents one of the possible options that are available when making a decision.
-The branches can be extended when one alternative outcome leads to another decision that must be made.
-Added into each branch are the costs associated with each choice and the probability each is likely to occur.
-With these numbers, leaders can calculate the value of each set of branches to determine the best choice.
+Each “branch” of the tree represents one of a decision’s potential outcomes.
+The branches can be extended when one alternative outcome leads to another decision you’ll need to make.
+Incorporated in each branch are the costs associated with each choice and the likelihood of its occurrence.

 Drawing a decision tree

-The Mind Tools website believes decision trees are a useful technique because they help business leaders form a balanced picture of the risks and rewards associated with each possible course of action.
+The Mind Tools website says that decision trees are useful because they help business leaders form a balanced picture of the risks and rewards associated with every possible course of action.

-When drawing a decision tree, leaders should start with a square box, which represents the decision that needs to be made, either at the top of left hand side of a page.
-From that box, each option should be drawn out from there, either down if starting at the top of the page or to the right, if starting on the left hand side.
-On each line, write what the option is.
+When drawing a decision tree, start with a square box – representing the decision you must make – either at the top or left-hand side of a page.
+You’ll draw out each option from that box, either down if starting at the top of the page or to the right if starting on the left-hand side.
+On each line, write the option.

-“Starting from the new decision squares on your diagram, draw out lines representing the options that you could select,” Mind Tools writes on its website.
-"From the circles draw lines representing possible outcomes.”
+“Starting from the new decision squares on your diagram, draw outlines representing the options that you could select,” Mind Tools advises.
+“From the circles, draw lines representing possible outcomes.”

-Decision makers should continue this process until they have drawn as many of the possible outcomes and decisions they believe can come from the original decision that must be made.
+Continue this process until you’ve drawn as many possible outcomes and decisions as you believe can come from the original decision.

-Once the tree is drawn, decision makers must analyze it to determine what each branch and outcome means.
-Leaders should assign values to the possible outcomes as well as estimate the probability of each outcome occurring.
-With those numbers, they can then calculate which option is best.
+Once you’ve drawn the tree, analyze it to determine what each branch and outcome means.
+Assign values to the possible outcomes and estimate the probability of each outcome.
+With those numbers, you can then calculate which option is best.

 Decision tree examples

-To better understand how decision trees work, it is best to consider some examples.
-One example MasterClassManagement.com provides its students is on a company trying to decide whether or not to invest in an online training program.
+To better understand how decision trees work, it’s a good idea to look at some examples.
+One example that MasterClassManagement.com provides its students is a company trying to decide whether to invest in an online employee training program.

-The main decision to be made, which starts in the first box, is whether or not to spend money on a new training program.
-From that box, the two options are yes or no, so one branch is drawn from the first box with a “yes" on it and another with a “no" written on it.
-Since the outcome from each is still unknown, circles are drawn at the end of each branch
+The first box holds the principal decision to be made: whether or not to spend money on a training program for new employees.
+From that box, the two options are “yes” and “no,” so one branch is drawn from the first box with a “yes” and another with a “no.” Since the outcome from each is still unknown, circles are drawn at the end of each branch.

-From the yes branch, there are then two options for different training programs, system 1 and system 2.
-So, from the circle at the end of the yes branch, two more branches are drawn: one for system one and the other for system two.
-From there, branches are drawn out of for how the system will be paid for, either in full or monthly installments.
+From the “yes” branch, there are two options for different training programs: “System 1” and “System 2.”
+From the circle at the end of the “yes” branch, two more branches are drawn: one for System 1 and the other for System 2.
+From there, branches are drawn out for how the system will be paid for, either upfront in full or through monthly installments.

-On the “no” side of the tree, branches are drawn to continue using the existing training method or hire live training experts.
-Since the existing plan is already in place, no more branches are drawn out from that branch.
-From the hiring live trainers branch, two more branches are drawn for those to be either field technicians or sales engineers.
+On the “no” side of the tree, branches are drawn to represent using the existing training method or hiring live training experts.
+Since the existing plan is already in place, no other branches are drawn out from that branch.
+From the “hiring live trainers branch,” two more branches are drawn to represent “field technicians” and “sales engineers.”

-Once the tree is complete, the costs and probabilities are assigned to each branch in order to calculate and evaluate each option.
+Once the tree is complete, each branch’s costs and probabilities are assigned to calculate and evaluate each option.

 Decision tree templates

-For those businesses interested in trying to work through the decision tree technique on their own, without the help of dedicated software, free templates can be found online at:
+Businesses interested in working through the decision tree technique on their own, without the help of dedicated software, can find these free templates online: